facebookarchive/caffe2/_docs/tutorial-MNIST.md

     fid.write(str(test_model.param_init_net.Proto()))
 with open(os.path.join(root_folder, "deploy_net.pbtxt"), 'w') as fid:
     fid.write(str(deploy_model.net.Proto()))
-print("Protocol buffers files have been created in your root folder: "+root_folder)
+print("Protocol buffers files have been created in your root folder: " + root_folder)
 ```

+    Protocol buffers files have been created in your root folder: /Users/aaronmarkham/caffe2_notebooks/tutorial_files/tutorial_mnist

 Next we will run the training procedure.
 We will drive all the computation in Python here, however you can also write a plan out to disk so that you can completely train stuff in C++.
 We'll leave discussion on that route for another tutorial.